-The Walking Dead is coming to an end with its eleventh season and it has been quite the ride.
+The Walking Dead is officially over after eleven seasons and it has been quite the ride.
 But, as we know, the end of the flagship series that’s been in fans’ hearts for over a decade doesn’t mean this world is done.
-The show already has had two spinoff series, Fear the Walking Dead and The Walking Dead: World Beyond, on TV.
+The show already has had three spinoff series, Fear the Walking Dead, Tales of the Walking Dead, and The Walking Dead: World Beyond, on TV.
 That number is continuing to grow with shows to look forward to in the nearby future.
 Some of them include key characters we’ve known and loved (or loved to hate) for seasons as well as new faces to meet.
 And, this roster of Walking Dead spinoffs will continue to expand this world in interesting ways.
 So, what’s coming next?
 Let’s dig into what we know so far.

-The Negan and Maggie Spinoff The Walking Dead: Dead City Is Coming
+The Negan and Maggie Spinoff The Walking Dead: Dead City Heads to New York

 My, how things change.
-If you told any fan at the beginning of season 11 that Maggie and Negan would have their own six episode adventure together, they would have thought you were a liar.
+If you told any fan that Maggie and Negan would have their own six-episode adventure together, they would have thought you were a liar.
 But it is true.
-The Walking Dead: Dead City is coming in 2023 with Eli Journé, an executive producer and writer on The Walking Dead, as the showrunner for.
-As you can see, the title went through a change from the previous Isle of the Dead that AMC had been using since around March 2022.
+The Walking Dead: Dead City is coming in April 2023 with Eli Journé, an executive producer and writer on The Walking Dead, as the showrunner for.
+As you can see, the title went through a change from the previous Isle of the Dead title that AMC had been using since around March 2022.
+And, as the date draws nearer, we have our first look at the series.

 “It’s going to take place on the island of Manhattan, which was left to the walkers 12 years ago when they overran Manhattan.
 The government decided to blow all the bridges and tunnels and just leave the island to the walkers.
 And it’s now 12 years later,” confirms McDermott.
 “There’s a million-walker herd that’s sort of dominating the streets of Manhattan… Maggie and Negan have to journey onto the island, where there’s a small civilian [faction] that lives in Manhattan … above the 10th floor of all the buildings, and they zipline back and forth above the streets.”

 This could possibly lead to them finding out answers about Rick, even though it doesn’t appear they are going there specifically to look for him.
-We know that Michonne left towards that area to look for Rick back in season 10.
+It seems Rick could be not too far away in Philadelphia (maybe?) or another Northern US city with the CRM.
+And we know that Michonne left towards that area to look for Rick back in season 10.
 So perhaps they will cross paths with her in some way.
-It would be a great way to geat things up for the Rick and Michonne show.
+It would be a great way to gear things up for the Rick and Michonne show.
 We shall see.
-Considering this show has a name and more general details, we can assume it will come out before the Daryl series.
+Considering this show has a name and an April 2023 release date, we can assume it will come out before the Daryl series.

 Gaius Charles will also join Lauren Cohen and Jeffery Dean Morgan as a lead on the show.
 According to Deadline: